Space Heater For Electrical Motor

 The question is what will happen?
 Will the space heater voltage drop affect its efficiency?

-The answer is, the space heater voltage drop will of course affect its heating ability.
+The answer is, that the space heater voltage drop will of course affect its heating ability.
 But it still working.
 It will need a longer time to heat the space of the motor or the panel.

 It’s a heater, not a motor.
 I mean it has no starting current.
 It will work on any voltage.
 But you should check its user guide data and make sure to keep this voltage within allowable limits.